 Motion to Enter into Executive Session to discuss the Terms of the President's Employment - The Board retired into executive session to discuss the terms of the President's employment.
 Regent Pitts made a motion to enter into executive session and President Porche accorded this motion.
-Poll cell was as follows: Coin was Doroke was
+Poll call was as fallower Cair, were Doroche was